 It all sounds unfair, doesn’t it?
 Companies can only get away with their practices because they are able to segment markets.
 And they are only able to do this if they can identify key information about the people who visit their sites.

-So the logical conclusion is to find ways that make this identification harder.
+So the logical conclusion is to try making this identification harder when searching for ways how to get cheap flight tickets.
 Thankfully, vacationers have some powerful tools that will do just that.
 Let’s get to know them in more detail.

 If you want cheap flights, VPN services are your friend